 The Pottery Barn Industrial Fireplace Screen with Doors stands out as one of the most functional options available since it uses a latch to secure the doors.
-Most other fireplace screens with doors rely on magnets to hold the doors close, but experience has shown that the magnets may fail after repeated exposure to high heat.
+Most other fireplace screens with doors rely on magnets to hold the doors close, but experience has shown that the magnets may fail after repeated exposure to high heat and then the doors need to be removed.
 This industrial but stylish option from Pottery Barn solves that problem with a simple latch, though keep in mind that the iron may become hot from the fire, so use caution when touching the handle or screen when the fireplace is in use.

 Best Budget: Best Choice Products 3-Panel Simple Steel Mesh Fireplace Screen

 Fireplace screens vary significantly in cost and style, but a basic option—like the Best Choice Products Simple Steel Mesh Fireplace Screen—can provide the function you need for an affordable price when repairing.
 This powder-coated steel fireplace screen has a three panel design and spot-welded hinges to give the screen stability.
 It’s available in four finishes to match your décor—bronze, gold, pewter, and black.
 Take note that the metal tone finishes are described as ‘rustic’ or ‘antique’ and some inconsistency has been noted in these finishes.

 This budget fireplace screen measures 47.75 inches wide and is 29 inches high.
 The mesh screen makes it a good choice for wood-burning fireplaces where sparks are a concern, but it also works well to keep children and pets a safe distance from gas-burning fireplaces.